ls1intum/Artemis/docs/user/lti.rst

         :alt: Moodle - Site Administration

 #.
 In the Manage Tools section, you will find the Tool URL field.
 Paste the Dynamic Registration URL provided into this field.
 #.
-After entering the URL, click the "Add LTI Advantage" button.
+After entering the URL, click the *Add LTI Advantage* button.
 This action will begin integrating Artemis with Moodle using the LTI 1.3 standard.

     .. figure:: lti/moodle_add_tool_url.png
         :align: center
         :width: 700
         :alt: Moodle - Site Administration

 #.
-If prompted, choose "Register as a new external tool".
+If prompted, choose *Register as a new external tool*.
 The platform will only prompt you if another Artemis tool from the same domain is already configured.
 #.
-After the page reloads and the tool card will be visible.
-To finalize the integration, click the "Activate" button.
+After the page reloads, the tool card will be visible.
+To finalize the integration, click the *Activate* button.
 This action will complete the LTI 1.3 integration between Artemis and Moodle.

 .. figure:: lti/moodle_activate_lti.png
     :align: center